michhar/pytorch-mask-rcnn-samples/README.md

 ![VGG annotated fish pic](images/vgg_annotated_fish.jpg)
 <br><p align="right">Adult Schoolmaster Snappers (Lutjanus apodus); Source: Florent Charpin, http://reefguide.org/pixhtml/schoolmaster2.html</p><br>

+**NOTE**:  This project is working well only with PyTorch 0.3.1.
+If you'd like to help update this, please feel free to fork and create a PR.

 ## Instructions

 * First thing, download the COCO model from [google drive](https://drive.google.com/drive/folders/1LXUgC2IZUYNEoXr05tdqyKFZY0pZyPDc).
 You could also choose to start with the ImageNet model.